 When someone has food poisoning, rest and drinking plenty of fluids, rather than medication, is the prescription.
 Taking small, frequent sips of clear liquids helps prevent dehydration.
 Oral rehydration solutions containing electrolytes that replenish what the body loses through vomiting and diarrhea are sometimes suggested.
 If only sports drinks are available, dilute them with water since the sugar in these drinks can worsen diarrhea.

 In addition, health care providers usually discourage people from using medication to prevent and/or stop the vomiting or diarrhea.
 Although unpleasant, the body's natural response of ridding itself of the virus or bacteria that causes symptoms is effective.
 Since food poisoning usually simply needs to run its course, food poisoning caused by bacteria typically doesn't require antibiotics.

-Individuals who are at high risk for dehydration or have underdeveloped or weakened immune systems (babies, young children, older adults, and people with severe or chronic health conditions, i.e., HIV/AIDS, cancer and chemotherapy, or kidney disease), should consult with their health care provider if they think they have food poisoning.
+It's critical that individuals who are at high risk for dehydration or have underdeveloped or weakened immune systems (babies, young children, older adults, and people with severe or chronic health conditions — i.e., HIV/AIDS, cancer and chemotherapy, or kidney disease), consult with their health care provider if they think they have food poisoning.

 Also, a health care provider needs to be contacted immediately when a person: